webpack/webpack.js.org/src/content/guides/build-performance.md

 }
 ```

-Note: the ts-loader documentation suggests the use of `cache-loader`, but this actually slows the incremental builds down with disk writes.
+Note: the `ts-loader` documentation suggests the use of `cache-loader`, but this actually slows the incremental builds down with disk writes.

-To gain typechecking again, use the [fork-ts-checker-webpack-plugin](https://www.npmjs.com/package/fork-ts-checker-webpack-plugin).
+To gain typechecking again, use the [`ForkTsCheckerWebpackPlugin`](https://www.npmjs.com/package/fork-ts-checker-webpack-plugin).

 ---